Cycling74/rnbo.oscquery.runner/update/README.md

-This is a systemd based service for Linux that provides a [DBus](https://www.freedesktop.org/wiki/Software/dbus/) interface and lets us selectively install versions of the RNBOOSCQueryRunner, triggered by dbus methods from the RNBOOSCQueryRunner itself.
+This is a systemd based service for Linux that provides a [DBus](https://www.freedesktop.org/wiki/Software/dbus/) interface and lets us selectively install versions of the rnbo.oscquery.runner, triggered by dbus methods from the rnbo.oscquery.runner itself.

 This service should be run as root (the systemd configuration does that).